DaveMielke/NBP/b2g/ui/doc/b2g-ui-guide.rst

 keys because they move sequentially through the screen elements without missing any of them.
 The Forward key stops at the end of the screen, and the Backward key stops at the beginning of the screen.
-While these (Forward and Backward) keys, when used on their own, perform more refined navigation within certain contexts (see below), long pressing them can always be used to force an immediate, direct move to the start of the next or previous screen element.
+While these (Forward and Backward) keys, when used on their own, may perform more refined navigation within certain contexts (see below), long pressing them can always be used to force an immediate, direct move to the start of the next or previous screen element.
+Another way to force a move, which is especially applicable when secondary actions have been disabled, is to press the Space key together with the Forard or Backward key.

 If the text of a screen element is longer than the braille display and/or has more than one line then the Forward key pans to the right,